RasmusBahbah/CARRA2/docs/Examples.rst

 Example with all arguments
 --------------------------------------

-**Process using 6 cores, for Svalbard, with a 51000 meter resolution in September**
+**Process using 6 cores, for Svalbard and AlaskaYukon, with a 51000 meter resolution in September**
-     ``python multiexec.py -mo 09 -ar Svalbard -re 1000 -c 6``
+     ``python multiexec.py -mo 09 -ar [Svalbard,AlaskaYukon] -re 1000 -c 6``